letsface/interview-nodejs/README.md

  * load file asynchronously load data from the data/queries.sql file
  * turn into an array (one query string per element)
  * transform/validate queries
- * run all queries chained, one query at a time against a promise-wrapped version of query
+ * run all queries against lib/query.js chained, one query at a time against a promise-wrapped version of lib/query.js:query
 * valid(str): returns true if the query is valid, false otherwise

 Create the corresponding test for these functions in test/